 Sound: This is the job that requires the most responsibility and focus.
 Puts wireless microphones on performers.
 Runs sound during productions, including sound effects, any accompaniment music, and microphone levels.
 You must be available for performances and the three weeks leading up to them.

 Costumes: Helps the head costumer design, create, order, and/or find costumes.
 Much of this is done after school, with occasional Saturday morning work.
 You may also be asked to work shows.
-Stage Managers: This position assists the directors by recording blocking notes in the script, reading from the script during rehearsals when actors are absent or forget lines, taking attendance & being a leader.
+Production Managers: This position assists the directors by recording blocking notes in the script, reading from the script during rehearsals when actors are absent or forget lines, taking attendance & being a leader.
 You come to all rehearsals and performances.
+You may be asked to deliver a pre-show speech to the audience.